Conal2023/LoveFlowers1.1/TESTING.md

 ### Fixed Bugs

  - I originally had a issue with webhooks where after a purchase went through the email confirmation wouldnt come through on the terminal.
 After trying to figure out the issue I had to contact Tutor support who advised me that I hadnt set up the Hosted Endpoints correctly.
 Once fixed the emails were sent to the terminal correctly.

+ - When I initially set up AWS for the static and media files, some images didn't display.
+After watching a walkthrough video for setting up AWS, I discovered that I had missed an important step.
+Once I followed the walkthrough correctly, the images started appearing correctly.

+ - After deploying the website on Heroku, I noticed that none of my products had transferred over, and none of my custom models for Testimonials, FAQ, or the contact us page had been included.
+After trying to figure out the issue myself, I eventually had to contact tutor support.
+They were able to guide me step by step and help me resolve the issue, getting everything back in working order.

 ## Wave Aim Accessibilty Checker